kiraboprice/Gezako/README.md

 to prod, branch off master and create a new release branch with format release-1.2

 - update the firebase config in fbConfig.js to point to prod config
+- use firebase prod config inorder to push functions to correct project:
+`firebase use prod` - probably not needed (taken care of by firebase deploy?)
+- update functions
+- `firebase deploy --only functions` - probably not needed (taken care of by firebase deploy?)
 - build the project
 `sudo npm run build`
 - deploy the project